sf-golden-bears-2017/react_counters_challenge/README.md

 # Release 2: Props!!

 Your second task is to make the counters count in different ways.
-Make the first `Counter` count up or down by **two** on each click.
-Make the second count up or down by **four** on each click, and make the third count up or down by **eight** after each click.
+Make the first `Counter` count up or down by **one** on each click.
+Make the second count up or down by **two** on each click, and make the third count up or down by **three** after each click.

 Since each `Counter` is still going to behave almost exactly the same as the others (except for how much they increment by), we don't want to make three different component files.
 That would be a lot of duplicated code.
 Instead, we're going to use React's "props".